shilpa10p/TensionSensorFRET/README.md

 # TensionSensorFRETCalculator
-Program used to calculate FRET
+Program used for FRET-based molecular tension measurements.